The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 “For Top subscribers, sending email sequences to ask for referrals can help you grow faster & removing subscribers with lowest engagement rate can help you improve the email deliverability.”

-- ConvertKit pricing is scalable based on the number of subscribers and features.
+- Kit's pricing is scalable based on the number of subscribers and the features you select.

-- Creator Plan: $79/mo for 5,000 subscribers with access to most features excluding the newsletter referral system, subscriber scoring, and advanced reporting.
+- Creator Plan: $75/mo for 5,000 subscribers with access to most features, excluding the newsletter referral system, subscriber scoring, and advanced reporting.

 - Plans are discounted on a yearly subscription.